USS Everett F. Larson (DD-830): 1960–1972

 On 27 August 1965, Everett F. Larson fired her guns at an enemy for the first time since World War II, firing over 300 rounds of 5"/38 caliber ammunition into North Vietnam conducting shore bombardment operations.
 The ship remained on the "gun line" until early September conducting underway replenishments of fuel from Bennington (CV-20) and Hassayampa (AO-145), stores from Pictor (AF-54) and Pollux (AKS-4), and ammunition from Paricutin (AE-18) between gun shoots and occasional plane guard duties behind one of the three to four attack carriers operating in the vicinity.

 On 27 February 1966, Larson left Long Beach Naval Shipyard, after completing a regularly scheduled overhaul, which commenced in November 1965.
 She conducted local operations until 12 March when she began refresher training at San Diego, California.
 Refresher training was completed on 22 April 1966 and Larson immediately began a HUKASWEX (Hunter Killer Anti-Submarine Exercise) with ASWGRU (Anti-Submarine Group) FIVE.
 At the completion of this exercise, Larson conducted local operations in preparation for deployment to WESTPAC (Western Pacific).

 On 9 June 1966, Larson deployed to WESTPAC with ASWGRU FIVE.
 The pre-deployment ORE (Operational Readiness Evaluation) was conducted in the Hawaiian operations area with units of ASWGRU FIVE, including Kearsarge (CV-33) Destroyer Division (DESDIV 252), Carrier Anti-Submarine Group 53 (CVSG 53).
 Additionally, time was spent in Pearl Harbor preparing for the long at-sea periods ahead.
 Finally on 5 July, Larson got underway for Yokosuka, Japan, arriving there on 14 July 1966.
-Commander John G. Palmer USN, relieved commander Donald R. Schaffer, USN, in Yokosuka, Japan, on 18 July 1966.

 The Sea of Japan transit began 20 July as Larson left Yokosuka; during the transit exercises were conducted with the Japan Maritime Self-Defense Force until 28 July; then with Republic of Korea Navy until 1 August.
 On 2 August, Larson pulled into Sasebo, Japan, and left 8 August with ASWGRU FIVE for duty on "Yankee Station".
 After a short period on "Yankee Station", Larson spent alternate periods on patrol and in port at Kaohsiung and Keelung, Taiwan, until 15 September when she left Kaohsiung as a typhoon came roaring in and headed back to "Yankee Station".
 As soon as she arrived, she was ordered to participate in operation "Silver Skate" and did so from 22 to 27 September.
 At the completion of this exercise, Larson was ordered to gunfire support activities in South Vietnam.
 On 1 October, Larson pulled into Da Nang Harbor and began the gunfire support activities, which would last until 6 October.
 During this period, Larson fired 656 rounds of five-inch 38-caliber ammunition, and killed or wounded 63 Viet Cong soldiers.
 In addition, she also destroyed 62 structures, and numerous roads and trenches.